 A role defines access rights in Quinyx.
 You can manage the access rights for each role by clicking Edit role, and then give the role one of three options:

 - Account owner full access

 Roles and access rights / Levels

-Employees are visible to all managers.
+Employees are visible to everyone with a manager role.

 Level roles visibility

 The list of people you can see logged in as a Level 1 manager is longer than the one I see as Level 3.
 This is because the Level 3 manager is not able to see the Level 1 manager: